|

 - When we feed a supplement we tend to mix it into the horses feed, and he eats it by default.
 Start putting the supplement in a bowl on its own, and see if your horse eats it.
 If he shows no interest, he does not need the supplement at that time.
 If you try again a few days later, your horse may lick the bowl clean.
 Allowing your horse to use his natural, inbuilt self selection skills can usually save you alot of money!

 - Hedgerows, verges and country lanes are all good places to hunt for herbs, shrubs, plants and trees that are beneficial to your horse.
 If your horse has an opportunity to pick at foilage whilst walking to and from his turnout - you may be surprised at what he chooses, and it can even help you understand more about what your horse requires.
-For example, Meadowsweet has anti inflammatory properties and Comfrey encourages healing of bone and tissue.
+For example, it is believed Meadowsweet has anti inflammatory properties and Comfrey encourages healing of bone and tissue.
 The book ''Feeding Herbs to Horses'' by Wendy and Terry Jennings is a good reference when identifying plants and herbs with beneficial properties.
+Avoid hedgerow grazing if it has been sprayed with chemicals/weed killers/fertilisers.

 Grazing

-- Rich pasture is something that causes most of our horses problems.
-Without us realising it, our horses may be walking around with low grade laminitis and digestive problems.
-The natural horse lives on poor grazing whilst on the move, and what is provided for our captive equines is usually far to lush, and far too easily accessible.
-Excessive grass can create a build up of sugars in the horses system - leading on to laminitis, hoof problems, colic etc.
+- Green grass pasture like we have in the UK is something that causes our horses problems.
+The type of grazing we have in the UK is not part of the equines evolutionary habitat.
+Without us realising it, our horses may be walking around with low grade laminitis, metabolic and digestive problems.
+In its natural Equus Caballus lives on very nutritionally poor yet bulky fibrous plants whilst on the move, and what is provided for our captive equines is usually far to lush, and far too easily accessible.
+Excessive grass creates a build up of problems in the horses system - leading on to laminitis, hoof problems, colic etc.

 - Pastures are even worse when they have been sprayed with chemicals - or even when chemicals have blown over from fields nearby.
-In the last few decades the increased use of Nitrate based fertilizers have made some grazing totally unhealthy for horses.
-Nitrates will stay in the ground and crop for more than a decade - causing serious long term health issues for equines.
+In the last few decades the increased use of Nitrate based fertilizers have made some grazing virtually toxic for horses.
+Nitrates will stay in the ground and crop for more than a decade - causing serious gut damage and long term health issues for equines.

-- Jaime Jacksons Paddock Paradise concept is an ideal grazing solution for our horses.
-It allows horses to live in an environment that mimics as close as possible the natural environment horses should be living in.
-It encourages horses to work for their food whilst stimulating body and mind and increasing overall health.
-The more natural movement the horse gets, the healthier your horse will be.
+- Jaime Jacksons Paddock Paradise concept is an ideal solution for our captive horses.
+It allows them to live in an environment that mimics as close as possible the environment horses have evolved to live in.
+It encourages them to work for their food whilst stimulating body and mind and increasing overall health.
+The more behaviour driven movement the horse gets, the healthier your horse will be.

-- If you have the opportunity to safely turn your horse out in an area that has very little grass do so - I have a client who keeps her horses on an old flat quarry.
+- If you have the opportunity to safely turn your horse out in an area that has very little grass do so - I know a lady who keeps her horses on an old flat quarry.
 There is a grassy area, but most of it is stony, rocky terrain.
 She provides good hay, water and a vitamin and mineral supplement.
 Here is her blog: www.barefootexperiment.blogspot.com

 |